Table of Contents

-Note: I alluded to preparation methods briefly above but did not discuss these in detail.
-That is because even within one food group, such as vegetables, there can be different impacts on different nutrients with different methods of cooking, making it very difficult to provide firm recommendations.(Fabbri, 2015; Maldonado-Pereira, 2018) From a safety standpoint it’s generally considered harmful to consumed oxidized cholesterol products.(Vicente, 2012; Hu, 2021) These tend to increase with prolonged cooking at higher temperature, increased time in the refrigerator prior to consuming, increased exposure to air, and increased exposure to light.
+I alluded to preparation methods briefly above but did not discuss these in detail.
+That is because even within one food group, such as vegetables, there can be different impacts on different nutrients with different methods of cooking, making it very difficult to provide firm recommendations.(Fabbri, 2015; Maldonado-Pereira, 2018) From a safety standpoint it’s generally considered harmful to consumed oxidized cholesterol products.(Vicente, 2012; Hu, 2021) These tend to increase with prolonged cooking at higher temperatures, increased time in the refrigerator prior to consuming, increased exposure to air, and increased exposure to light.
 Thus, trying to minimize these factors may help prevent damaging compounds from being formed.

 Distinct from cholesterol oxidation products, frying & cooking at high temperatures can also contribute to increased formation of advanced glycation end products.(Santos, 2021) These develop when glucose binds via non-enzymatic interactions to various substrates.
 This more readily occurs in the bloodstream in people with diabetes or insulin resistance and elevated blood glucose levels.
-With cooking, as an example, this can occur with the Maillard reaction where amino acids join with glucose.
+With cooking, as an example, this can occur with the Maillard reaction where amino acids bond with glucose.
 This can be seen with french fries, barbecuing, cake, and other foods & cooking processes as well.
 In general, cooking at lower temperatures will help prevent these from developing.

 I have now discussed the predominantly health-promoting aspects of grains, fruits & vegetables, and nuts & oils.
 To summarize the above: